 We shall learn how you can copy charts, how you can delete charts, and how you can print the charts only, not the whole worksheet.
 Whatever modification you want to apply on a chart, at first you have to activate the chart.
 If the chart is embedded in the worksheet, you have to click on the chart to activate it.
 When the chart is activated, these three icons appear: Chart Elements, Chart Styles, and Chart Filters.
 Contextual tabs: Design and Format appear in the tab list, of them Design is by default activated.
 The data that makes the chart is highlighted.
 And 8 small square handles appear on the edges of the chart.
 Four square handles in four corners and other four square handles appear at the middle position of the Edges.
 These handles are used to resize the chart.
 Click anywhere outside the chart, you see, the chart is deactivated.

-Deleting chart is the easiest way.
-Just select the chart and press Delete key in the keyboard.
-If you have more than one charts, and want to delete all the Charts, select a chart, then press and hold CTRL key, and select all the charts one by one.
-Press Delete key in the keyboard.
+Deleting charts is the easiest way.
+Just select the chart and press the Delete key on the keyboard.
+If you have more than one chart and want to delete all the Charts, select a chart, then press and hold CTRL key, and select all the charts one by one.
+Press the Delete key on the keyboard.
 You see, the charts are deleted.